muratk5n/thirdwave/en/README.md

 ---

+Let's do green H2, sure, but priority IMO should be the more available resource; natgas and coal.

+---

 EU usage nears US level; granted even a massive Russia pipeline cannot take care all of that, but it still beats not having that input.